Pahang: Etymology

-Arabs and Europeans, on the other hand, transliterated Pahang to Pam, Pan, Paam, Paon, Phaan, Phang, Paham, Pahan, Pahaun, Phaung, Phahangh.
+Arabs and Europeans, transliterated Pahang to Pam, Pan, Paam, Paon, Phaan, Phang, Paham, Pahan, Pahaun, Phaung, Phahangh.

 History

 Prehistory

-Archaeological evidences revealed the existence of human habitation in the area that is today Pahang from as early as the paleolithic age.
-At Gunung Senyum have been found relics of Mesolithic civilisation using paleolithic implements.
-At Sungai Lembing, Kuantan, have been discovered paleolithic artefacts chipped and without trace of polishing, the remains of a 6,000 years old civilisation.
-Traces of Hoabinhian culture is represented by a number of limestone cave sites.
-Late neolithic relics are abundant, including polished tools, quoit discs, stone ear pendants, stone bracelets and cross-hatched bark pounders.
-By around 400 BC, the development of bronze casting led to the flourishing of the Đông Sơn culture, notably for its elaborate bronze war drums.
+Archaeological evidence shows that humans have inhabited the area that is now Pahang since as early as the Paleolithic.
+Relics of a of Mesolithic civilisation that used using paleolithic implements have been found at Gunung Senyum.
+Chipped Paleolithic artefacts without traces of polishing have been discovered at Sungai Lembing, Kuantan, from the remains of a 6,000 years old civilisation.
+Traces of Hoabinhian culture are represented by a number of limestone cave sites.
+Late Neolithic relics are abundant, including polished tools, quoit discs, stone ear pendants, stone bracelets and cross-hatched bark pounders.
+By around 400 BCE, the development of bronze casting led to the flourishing of the Đông Sơn culture, notably for its elaborate bronze war drums.

 The early iron civilisation in Pahang that began around the beginning of Common Era is associated by prehistorians with the late neolithic culture.
-Relics from this era, found along the rivers are particularly numerous in Tembeling Valley, which served as the old main northern highway of communication.
+Relics from this era, found along the rivers are particularly numerous in the Tembeling Valley, which served as the old main northern highway of communication.
 Ancient gold workings in Pahang are thought to date back to this early Iron Age as well.

 Hindu-Buddhist Era

-The Kra Isthmus region of the Malay peninsula and its peripheries are recognised by historians as the cradle of Malayic civilisations.
+The Kra Isthmus region of the Malay Peninsula and its peripheries are recognised by historians as the cradle of Malayic civilisations.
 Primordial Malayic kingdoms are described as tributaries to Funan by the 2nd century Chinese sources.
 Ancient settlements in Pahang can be traced from Tembeling to as far south as Merchong.
 Their tracks can also be found in the deep hinterland of Jelai, along the Chini Lake, and up to the head-waters of the Rompin.
 One such settlement was identified as Koli in Geographia or Kiu-Li, centred on the estuary of Pahang River south of Langkasuka, that flourished in the 3rd century CE.
 It possessed an important international port, where many foreign ships stopped to barter and resupply.
 In common with most of the states in the Malay Peninsula during that time, Kiu-Li was in contact with Funan.
 The Chinese records mention that an embassy sent to Funan by the Indian King Murunda sailed from Kiu-Li's port (between 240 and 245 CE).
 Murunda presented to the Funanese King Fan Chang four horses from the Yuezhi (Kushan) stud farms.